HashiCorp Nomad Monitoring and Performance Management

 To determine overall service health, the Instana Nomad Monitoring sensors also collect KPIs on the monitored environment to determine its health status.

 With the help of Artificial Intelligence (AI) and health signatures from the curated knowledge base, Instana automatically detects issues with individual Nomad instances or clusters and automatically files service incidents.
 Instana automates incident escalation (based on Severity, among other things) and root cause identification, helping you solve issues before users are impacted.

 Nomad Configuration Monitoring

-In addition to performance and health data, Instana’s Nomad Monitoring sensor also collects configuration data, allowing Instana to analyze and correlate configuration data and changes with application and service performance information.
+In addition to Nomad application performance and health data, Instana also also collects configuration information, allowing Dev+Ops teams to analyze and correlate configuration data (and updates) with application and service performance.

 All Nomad performance and configuration information is summarized in a single Monitoring Dashboard, showing all relevant information in a single place for easy problem-solving and performance optimization.

 Nomad performance monitoring centers around cluster and node metrics, job statuses and measurements, as well as their interactions with other services or data stores.
 Instana automatically identifies and collects the relevant service metrics.

 Nomad Monitoring Data